Maharashtra and Madhya Pradesh are the only two states to have a permanent authority and RERA websites also in place.

 The current buyer is confused about which agreement to sign, a RERA-compliant agreement or agreement which says that RERA registration is in the process

-RERA was passed by the Parliament last year and the Union Ministry of Housing and Urban Poverty Alleviation had given all the States and Union Territories time till 1st May, 2017 to make all the operational rules, set the institutional infrastructure and notify rules for the functioning of the regulator.
-In addition to this, all the developers and real estate agents/brokers have been given time till 31st July, 2017 to have their ongoing projects registered with RERA.
+RERA was passed by the Parliament last year and the Union Ministry of Housing and Urban Poverty Alleviation had given all the States and Union Territories time till 1st May 2017 to make all the operational rules, set the institutional infrastructure and notify rules for the functioning of the regulator.
+In addition to this, all the developers and real estate agents/brokers have been given time until 31st July 2017 to have their ongoing projects registered with RERA.
 However, this can be done provided states have the rules, a regulator and a website up and running by then.

 Let’s have a quick look at the what has been achieved so far:

 - 18 states and UT’s have notified the RERA rules as on date.
 These include Uttar Pradesh, Gujarat, Odisha, Andhra Pradesh, Maharashtra, Madhya Pradesh, Bihar, Chhattisgarh, Rajasthan, Uttarakhand, Assam, Jharkhand, NCT of Delhi, Andaman & Nicobar Islands, Chandigarh, Dadra & Nagar Haveli, Daman & Diu and Lakshadweep.

 - Tripura, Karnataka, Kerala, Tamil Nadu, Punjab, Haryana, Himachal Pradesh, Mizoram, Telangana and Puducherry have prepared the draft rules.